 - a.
 Administrative Services.

 - b.
 Schools

 - c.
 Cultural Services.

 - d.
 Public parks and recreation.

 - e.
 Public Service Facility.

 - f.
-Utility Services, Minor
+Ullity Services, Minor

-Miscellaneous Uses
+- 3. Miscellaneous Uses

 - a.
+Adult Daycare.

-Adult Daycare. - b.
+- b.
 Daycare Centers.

 - i.
 All daycare centers shall comply with the Minimum Standards for Day Care Centers established by the Virginia Department of Social Services, as may be amended, unless specifically exempt from those minimum standards. - ii.
 Parking areas and access driveways at all daycare centers shall be designed to allow for the easy and safe drop off and pick up of center attendees.
 No daycare center shall be allowed if it causes congestion, or the disruption of traffic flow on adjacent or nearby streets. - iii.
 Entrance to the site should be minimized and placed in such a way as to maximize safety, maximize efficient traffic circulation and minimize the adverse impact on adjacent streets and surrounding neighborhoods. - iv.
 All children drop-off/pick-up areas and their associated stacking areas shall be required to be totally on-site. - v.
 All playgrounds and outdoor recreational areas shall be set back a minimum of fifty (50) feet from any abutting residential zoning district or residential use. - vi.
 The administrator shall have the authority to require a special exception permit for any daycare center, due to its location or proximity to residential neighborhoods and/or parking lot or access driveway design, or its potential to result in congestion, or the disruption of traffic flow on adjacent or nearby streets. - c.
-Funeral home or undertaking establishment. - d.
+Funeral home or undertaking establishment.
+Funeral Homes and/or Crematories (Adopted August 2, 2022/ Ordinance 2022-12) - d.
 Houses of Worship. - e.
 Manufactured Home Sales.